PhD in Epidemiology

 View our FAQs page for more info.

-In addition to these requirements, all departments require international students to submit Test of English as a Foreign Language (TOEFL) scores.
+In addition to these requirements, all departments require international students to submit Test of English as a Foreign Language (TOEFL) or IELTS scores.

 TOEFL scores should be at least 100 or higher on the Internet-based test.
 International applicants who earned an undergraduate or two year graduate degree from an institution within the United States are waived from the TOEFL requirement.
 If an international applicant is currently completing a two year degree in the United States at the time of application, the TOEFL does not need to be submitted.
 For example, if an international student is currently pursuing a two year MPH that will be completed prior to matriculation in the PhD program, the TOEFL is not required.